Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 If the design is wrong it is unlikely that the homeowner will know until they have lived in the house for a whole heating season – by which time it might be too late.

 Finally, if you are choosing to pair underfloor heating with an air source heat pump or ground source heat pump, it is a good idea to choose one supply and install company.
-Both are complex systems and getting the whole heating system to work in perfect harmony can be tricky.
+Both are complex systems and getting the whole heating system to work in perfect harmony is essential to a warm and toasty home.

 Get the Homebuilding & Renovating Newsletter